 I can’t seem to make a list anymore without including the OSKA on it.
 This little blue gadget has been like a miracle for me.
 Yes, I still have shoulder pain, but now it’s usually because I’m over-doing it.

 Why?
 Because the OSKA has relieved enough of my pain that I can even attempt to overdo it.
 I can dance again, I can write again.
 I can paint again.
 This brings me joy and that really makes everything better.
+Save $55 by purchasing Oska Pulse using the links in this post.

 7. Robot Vacuum or ultra-light stick vacuum